BigBlueHat/champ/README.md

 ```

 ### New
-Create a new Hoax database with music from your collection.
+Create a new Champ database with music from your collection.
 ```
-hoax new http://localhost:5984/myhoax ~/path/to/my/music/library
+champ new http://localhost:5984/mychamp ~/path/to/my/music/library
 ```

 ### Update (Not Yet Implemented)
-Update an existing Hoax database when your library has been updated.
+Update an existing Champ database when your library has been updated.
 ```
-hoax update http://localhost:5984/myhoax ~/path/to/my/music/library
+champ update http://localhost:5984/mychamp ~/path/to/my/music/library
 ```

 ## Contributing
 Want to help me make this bad boy awesome?
 Great!
 Here's the rundown:

-* Hoax pushes everything through CouchDB.
+* Champ pushes everything through CouchDB.
 * The player itself is just a CouchApp.
-* Hoax uses PouchDB for interfacing with CouchDB from the client.
+* Champ uses PouchDB for interfacing with CouchDB from the client.
     * Allows for easy client-side caching.

 In lieu of a formal styleguide, take care to maintain the existing coding style.